SURFLOU/SURFLOU/README.md

 ### 💬 About me
 - 🔭 I’m studying IT in Warsaw <br>
-- 🌱 I’m currently learning and programming in data science, AI and Python <br>
-- 🤔 At the moment I'm working as an IT specialist with German
+- 🌱 I'm working as a data analyst <br>